Pellpoy61/Yhg/README.md

 Download the yhg.py file and open it
 ________________________________________________
 Linux:
-Type the following commands into the terminal
+Type the following commands into the terminal:

-pkg install wget

-pkg install python

 wget https://github.com/Pellpoy61/Yhg/releases/download/Coding/yhg.py